sopra-fs24-group-29/rapidhabit-server/contributions.md

 # Contributions

+## ❗️IMPORTANT: Please note that you can find all commit links within the comment section of the corresponding issues.
+With our tables, we hope to make your reviewing process as convenient and easy as possible.
+If you should have any questions, we are always happy to help. 😊

 ## 25.3-09.04 Week 1 (Including Easter Break)
 ### Lukas (lguebeli):
 - general: Wrote Test for all the new REST Mappings